YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 # Introduction
-**HylQuant** is a R-based pipeline for studying lysine hydroxylations from proteomics data.
+a R-based pipeline for studying lysine hydroxylations from proteomics data.
 This pipeline uses the package "ptm.stoichiometry" to calculate the stoichiometry of lysine hydroxylations.

 ---